lucaamad/Financial-Engineering-projects/README.md

    - Computation of DV01-parallel shift, DV01<sup>(z)</sup>-parallel shift, Basis Point Value for a plain vanilla Interest Rate swap vs Euribor and Macaulay Duration for an "Interbank Coupon Bond".

 ### 3. CDS and First-to-Default
-   - Building a complete set of CDS spreads using bootstrap
+   - Building a complete set of CDS spreads using bootstrap.
    - Computing survival probability and intensity realted to an obligor without taking into account the accrual term, with the accrual term and using Jarrow-Turnbull approximation.
-   - Pricing of a First-to-Default
+   - Pricing of a First-to-Default.

 ### 4. Structured Products
    - Certificate pricing (i.e. computation of the participation coefficient) given the hedging termsheet. <br>